theyosh/TerrariumPI/README.md

 ## Updating
 This updating is based on that the software is installed with the steps in the Installation above.
-1. Login with user 'pi' in Raspberry Pi
+1. Get a working Raspberry Pi and login as user 'pi'
+  `ssh pi@[raspberry_ip]`
-2. Enter the TerrariumPI directory: `cd TerrariumPI`
+2. Enter the TerrariumPI folder
+  `cd TerrariumPI`
+3. Update the new code with git
-3. Run `git pull` to get the latest version
+  `git pull`
 4. Restart TerrariumPI according to: https://github.com/theyosh/TerrariumPI/wiki/FAQ#how-to-restart-terrariumpi

 Now clear your browser cache and reload the webinterface.
 A brand new version should be running.